smlnj/smlnj/smlnj-lib/PrettyPrint/README.md

 - src/render.{sig,sml}, rendering a format to printed characters

-- src/prettyprint.{sig,sml}, the interface used for writing formatter functions Defines `PrettyPrint : PRETTYPRINT`
+- src/formatting.{sig,sml}, the interface used for writing formatter functions Defines `Formatting : FORMATTING`

+- src/printformats

 - src/source.cm, the CM file for compiling the prettyprinter,

-- prettyprint.cm, the CM file for compiling the prettyprinter, referring to src/sources.cm
+- prettyprint-lib.cm, the CM file for compiling the prettyprinter, referring to src/prettyprint.cm.

+## Documentation

-[Following files are located in compiler/Basics/prettyprint/doc:
+The following files are located in $SMLNJ/doc/src/smlnj-lib/src/PrettyPrint.
+[This documentation is currently not updated for Version 9.1.]

-- doc/str-PrettyPrint.{adoc, html}, the interface documentation
+- str-PrettyPrint.{adoc, html}, the interface documentation

-- doc/prettyprint-manual.{adoc, html}, the manual for the prettyprinter library
+- prettyprint-manual.{adoc, html}, the manual for the prettyprinter library

-- doc/design-notes.txt, extensive notes on the design of PrettyPrint and prettyprinter library design in general.
+- design-notes.txt, extensive notes on the design of PrettyPrint and prettyprinter library design in general (from the github/newpptr repo).
-  (now maintained in github/newpptr repo)
-]

-This copy of the PrettyPrint library [and documentation] is found in smlnj-lib/PRETTYPRINT, and it should supercede the copy in compiler/Basics/prettyprint.
+---

 ## Change Log: